• Skip to main content

 In the Bible, the almond tree carries a lot of meaning.
 It is used as a sign of approval, as a symbol of resurrection and sometimes it could be understood to mean old age.
 Whatever the case, almond trees are a symbol of good things.

-Thank you for taking the time to read this article !
+On behalf of the author, thank you so much for taking the time to read this article !